 Preheat the oven to 350 degrees F and line a 8” x 8” square pan with parchment paper (or use cooking spray).

-In a large mixing bowl, whisk together the melted coconut oil and sunflower seed butter (or peanut butter, almond butter, or nut butter of choice) until creamy.
-Whisk in the eggs and vanilla extract until everything is well-combined.
+In a large mixing bowl, whisk together the melted coconut oil and almond butter until creamy.
+Whisk in the eggs and vanilla extract until the wet ingredients are smooth.

-In a separate mixing bowl, stir together the coconut flour, coconut sugar (or granulated sweetener of choice), cacao powder, and sea salt until combined.
+In a separate mixing bowl, stir together the coconut flour, coconut sugar, cacao powder, and sea salt until the dry ingredients are combined.

 Pour the dry ingredients into the bowl with the wet ingredients and stir well until everything is well-combined and a thick batter forms.